 The more coating layers of the optics, the better your images will be when viewing.

-Weatherproof here means water and fog proof binoculars.
-The environment you will be using these binoculars in is water area.
-Although not a deal breaker, it will be wiser to get a pair that is fully weatherproof so that in case it falls into the water.
+Weatherproof here mean water and fog proof binoculars.
+The environment you will be using these binoculars in is the water area.
+Although not a deal-breaker, it will be wiser to get a pair that is fully weatherproof so that in case it falls into the water.
 The damp marine environment, combined with changes in temperature, causes interior lenses of non–waterproof binoculars to fog.

 There is a debate around which one is the best.
 Even though Roof prism binoculars look more appealing and simple but they are more complex to manufacture as they require more precision to make.
 This made roof prism binoculars cost more but manufacturers kept on perfecting it and eventually succeeded because they were appealing more.

 Today, roof prism dominates the market.
 But dollar for dollar Porro prism still delivers better optical performance.
 That is because Porro prism design is simpler and more light efficient, and its images showed better contrast.

 Because their objective lenses are farther apart.
 However, some roof prisms with phase shift coating provide excellent performance.